Steep Scotland

 The face containing the Sgòr Gaoith summit gullies catches the morning sun as you'd expect, but it also has a slight southerly aspect to it.
 It is not a place to be on a warm day.
 On a day when people were skiing all over the East face of Aonach Mor without issue, and nearby Coire Bhrochain was fine, all 5 of the summit gullies spontaneously avalanched on this face.

-As a consequence of not being backed by a sizeable platteau, the snow build up can be less than you'd maybe hoped or expected.
+As a consequence of not being backed by a sizeable plateau, the snow build up can be less than you'd maybe hoped or expected.
 That's not to say that considerably sized cornices don't build up, because they do, but it can be a difficult place to get the right balance.

 The lines described from Headwind to Avalanche Alley all end in craggy ground.
 All 5 level off before the ground steepens again.
 It is unlikely that conditions would be favourable to safely descend further.
 You will need to climb back out.